open-telemetry/opamp-spec/README.md

 }
 ```

 #### capabilities

 Bitmask of flags defined by Capabilities enum.
 All bits that are not defined in
 Capabilities enum MUST be set to 0 by the Server.
 This allows extending the
 protocol and the Capabilities enum in the future such that old Servers
 automatically report that they don't support the new capability.
 This field MUST
-be set in the first DataForAgent sent by the Server and MAY be omitted in
+be set in the first ServerToAgent sent by the Server and MAY be omitted in
-subsequent DataForAgent messages by setting it to Unspecified value.
+subsequent ServerToAgent messages by setting it to Unspecified value.

 ```protobuf
 enum ServerCapabilities {